-Since we live close, I go there about 4 times a month!
-Dow Gardens is a wonderful place to spend the day.
-Enjoy paved walking trails, children's gardens, ponds, rose garden, waterfalls, and so many nooks and crannies to explore!
+Since we live close, I walk and explore about 4 times a month!
+Dow Gardens is a wonderful botanical gardens in Michigan where you can spend the entire day.
+Enjoy paved walking trails, children's gardens, ponds, rose garden, a waterfall, and so many nooks and crannies to explore!

 Don't miss Dow Garden's Butterflies in Bloom!
 See my tips and "Know Before You Go!"
 It's an amazing experience!